Online out-of-stock during Corona pandemic. Distribution channels are under pressure. Use our eCommerce monitoring software to get competitive...

-2. Optimizing content
+2. Optimising content

 Customers nowadays have an abundance of choices, so displaying relevant product data is more important than ever.
-Product detail pages (PDPs) account for a quarter of all ecommerce landing pages.
+Product detail pages (PDPs) account for a quarter of all eCommerce landing pages.

 Product Experience Management (PXM)

-Product Experience Management (PXM) has recently become a new term in the product data landscape and is, according to Emerce, one of the ecommerce trends in 2020.
+Product Experience Management (PXM) has recently become a new term in the product data landscape and is, according to Emerce, one of the eCommerce trends in 2020.

 PXM is about having a great experience from beginning to end.
 From discovery phase to purchase, giving shoppers clear, consistent product information and expectations.

 Dutch online shoppers currently prefer marketplaces (61%) over search engines such as Google (53%) when looking for products.
-Product listings must be optimized for the platform's search engine.
+Product listings must be optimised for the platform's search engine.
 Optimizing your content with the right keywords is important.